derhansen/sf_event_mgt/README.md

 * Calendar view with possibility to navigate to next/previous month and week
 * Automatic cache clearing when event has been changed in backend
 * Console command to delete registrations of expired registrations
-* Lots of PSR-14 Events to extend the extension with own functionality
+* A lot of PSR-14 Events to extend the extension with own functionality

 **Background**